maulahaz/next-banking/README.md

 # Project : Banking App Using NextJS 14
 ***************************************************************
-Build and Deploy a Banking App with Finance Management Dashboard Using NextJS 14 By.
+Build and Deploy a Banking App with Finance Management Dashboard Using NextJS 14, Tutor By.
 JavaScript Mastery

 ## Notes: